Zoya Developments makes landmark entry into Dubai with investment of over AED 2bln allocated for the next 3 years

 PHOTO

-Dubai, UAE –Zoya Developments, a prominent real estate developer from India, announced its expansion into the UAE market with Investment of over AED 2 Billion allocated for the next 3 years.
+Dubai, United Arab Emirates: Zoya Developments, a prominent real estate developer from India, announced its expansion into the UAE market with Investment of over AED 2 Billion allocated for the next 3 years.
 This landmark entry is marked by the unveiling of their first project in Dubai’s thriving Furjan area, with a projected handover in 2026.

 Zoya Developments’ inaugural projects in Dubai will be located in thriving localities like Furjan, Dubai Islands & JVT, promising new benchmarks in residential living.
 These soon-to-be revealed projects will feature spacious layouts, integrated outdoor spaces, and cutting-edge smart home technologies, all designed with a customer-centric approach.